JohnOberhauser/Varda-Theme/sublime/README.md

 To import, go to Preferences -> Browse Packages
+Go up one folder.
-Go to the Theme folder (create one if it doesn't exist) and place the theme there.
+Go to the InstalledPackages folder and place the zip file there.
-Back in sublime, clock preferences -> color scheme and choose Varda go to preferences -> theme and choose Adaptive.sublime-theme
+Back in sublime, click preferences -> color scheme and choose Varda go to preferences -> theme and choose Varda.sublime-theme